-In desperation, Merida buys a spell to change her mother–change mom’s mind thus change Merida’s fate– but through misunderstanding and spell shortcomings, mom ends up “changing” into a bear.
+In desperation, Merida buys a spell to change her mother (change mom’s mind, change my fate) but through misunderstanding and spell shortcomings, mom ends up changing into a bear.

 How is this glimpsing God, Jasmine?

-Truth be told, I wasn’t looking for it.
-I was just watching a movie with the kids and enjoying the mom-bear and daughter interactions.
-But in an instant, the feel-good dramatically changed.
-While enjoying salmon at the river, mom changes from mom-in-bear-body, to Actual Bear(!)
+Truth be told, I wasn’t looking for it, just watching a flick with the kids and enjoying the mom/bear and daughter interactions.
+But in an instant, the feel-good dramatically changed when the mother, enjoying salmon at the river, suddenly became an actual bear!

-It was sudden, frightening, and her eyes went from loving and familiar to cold and strange.
-The mother-daughter connection vanished and only real danger remained.
+It was unexpected and frightening, her eyes went from loving and familiar to cold and strange.
+The mother-daughter connection vanished and real danger remained.

 The urgency increases as we learn mom will be a bear forever if their bond isn’t properly mended…

-If God was always visibly Present, would we really feel free?
-Would we really be free?
+If God was always visibly Present, would we really feel or be free?
 If I went out with friends, but a parent was always around the corner, I’d feel suffocated and distressed.

 We long to do our thing, our way.
-And birds are meant to leave the nest.
-Just check your belly button–we’re all born to be free.
+And all birds are meant to leave the nest–just check your belly button, a scar indicating our freedom & independence in this world.
+We were all born to be free.

-But can a baby in the womb see or fathom the mother carrying him, despite being totally surrounded by her?
-Could we believe this mother is personal, with a heart and hopes?
-Or do we only feel the flesh and blood around us?
+But a baby in the womb can hardly see or fathom the mother carrying him, despite being totally surrounded by her.
+Could anyone believe this mother is personal, with a heart and hopes?
+Or would we only feel flesh and blood around us?

 May we always keep hope, even when things look bad or we may feel God or Goodness is far, that there is Real Power in Real Love, and that everything will be ok in the end.

-Did you ever buy a spell to change God?
-Ever feel like God is a bear, or want desperately to find Him again?
+Did you ever ‘buy a spell’ to change God?
+Ever feel like God is a bear–distant, strange and frightful, or want desperately to find Him again?
 Or maybe you keep catching glimpses and find your heart full.
-Feel free to share.
+Feel free to share in the comments below.

 Photo credits: All photos, excluding cover pics for certain blog posts of mine, come from Disney’s Brave.